 The Mets sign 40-year-old David Cone to a minor league contract.
 The right-hander, who compiled an 80-48 record with the team from 1987-1992, is coming out of retirement hoping to win the fifth spot in the rotation.

-Avoiding an arbitration, Ben Sheets (12-14, 2.70) and the Brewers agree to a one-year contract valued at $5.5 million.
-The all-star right hander, who made $2.5 million last season, established a team record last May striking out 18 batters.
+Avoiding an arbitration hearing, Ben Sheets (12-14, 2.70) and the Brewers agree to a one-year contract valued at $5.5 million.
+The All-Star right hander, who made $2.5 million last season, established a team record last May, striking out 18 batters in a game.

-After 19 years at shortstop for the Reds, Barry Larkin, announces his retirement as an active player, to become special assistant to Nationals' general manager Jim Bowden.
-The 40-year-old former Gold Glove infielder spent his entire career in Cincinnati, his hometown.
+After 19 years at shortstop for the Reds, Barry Larkin announces his retirement as an active player to become special assistant to Nationals' general manager Jim Bowden, who had served as the team's GM from 1992 to 2001.
+The 40-year-old former Gold Glove infielder spent his entire career in his hometown of Cincinnati.